sbcshop/EncroPi-Software/README.md

 ## Features Of EncroPi

+EncropPi has many powerful and advance features wich will help users in many Projects.
+Some of the key features of EncroPi are:
-EncropPi is loaded with many feature some of them are, Read/ Write, Data Encryption, Data Logger, Real Time Clock(RTC), etc.
+Data Read/Write, Data Encryption, Data Logger, Real Time Clock(RTC), etc.

 #### Encryption:
  Now encrypt the data which you run on your USB RTC.
 Make use of EncroPi as an encrypted key and secure your codes and application sources.